Format-wise, anything that makes your screenplay stand out

 It has everything you need to take your story from concept to production.
 Based on

-the Firefox browser, it is cross-platform and completely free.
+the Firefox browser, it is cross-platform and free to download.

 Complete Guide to Standard Script Formats: The Screenplay